 At The Chase, Religion, Philosophy & Ethics provides a broad understanding of different faiths and belief systems, as well as promoting religious literacy and the contemplation of ultimate questions.
 Students reflect on their own beliefs, values and attitudes whilst also developing an awareness of a variety of faiths and modern-world issues.

-In Key Stage 3, students at The Chase explore a variety of worldviews, including Christianity, Islam, Judaism, Sikhism and Buddhism.
+In Key Stage 3, students at The Chase explore a variety of worldviews, including Christianity, Islam, Judaism, Sikhi and Buddhism.
 Students study the beliefs and practices of these different faiths and how they impact on people’s lives.
 Humanism and non-religious beliefs are also studied to enable students to develop an appreciation of different beliefs and cultures.
 Students also investigate philosophical and ethical issues, studying the impact and significance these have on people in the modern world.

 In Year 7, students start to look at different Worldviews by exploring philosophical questions.
 They then go on to look at the foundations of the Abrahamic religions before looking at humanity’s role in looking after the environment.
 Students also look at the Buddhist religion before exploring the religious makeup of the UK.